The Nine of Eight

 “If anything happens to him, his wife could sue us...”

 Sean woke up upon hearing the noises of the doctors surrounding him.
+He had no idea how he had ended up in a hospital, but that wasn’t important right now.
 He said, “What’s going on here!”

-“You should be seriously injured,” said a nurse as she stared at Sean.
-“No one just recovers from an injury like yours.”
+“You should be seriously injured,” a nurse said as she stared at Sean.
+“No one recovers from an injury like yours.”

-“But we do,” said Sean.
-“We’re not like you mortals.
-Besides, you think I’m going to let a little girl mess with me?”
+“But I’m not, and we do,” said Sean.
+“We’re nothing like you mortals with your life-ending injuries and illnesses.
+Besides, did you really think that I’m going to let a little girl attack me?”

 “Who the heck are you?” said the nurse.